KnowageLabs/Knowage-Documentation/functionalities-guide/Datamining/ka_user_datamining.rst

 When the script runs using a certain output dataset Knowage server produces a dataset whose name and label is label <User_Name> functionsCatalog <label specified in the Output tab>.

-As an example the function of :numref:`usedatafrmpandas` produces a dataFrame whose label and name are biadmin_functionsCatalog_datasetOut.
+As an example the function produces a dataFrame whose label and name are biadmin_functionsCatalog_datasetOut.

 Engine description\*
 --------------------------